 The Anthea Bell Prize for Young Translators is the Queen’s College Translation Exchange’s flagship project, launched in 2020 to get students aged 11-18 in every part of the United Kingdom translating enriching, authentic texts with creativity and rigour.
 Last year the Prize ran in five languages – French, German, Mandarin, Spanish and Italian into English – as well as translation from French into Welsh/Cymraeg, with over 16,000 students participating.

-The ambition of the Prize has always been to give teachers and students high quality resources that bring creativity and culture into the classroom, and to combat the worrying decline in language-learning at GCSE, A-Level, and University.
-The Queen’s College has a rich history in teaching and research in Modern Languages, and continues to be one of the top places to study Modern Languages.
-The Translation Exchange’s work brings this reputation into classrooms across the country, and the Anthea Bell Prize continues to grow year-on-year.
+The ambition of the Prize has always been to give teachers and students high quality resources that bring creativity and culture into the classroom, and to combat the worrying decline in language-learning at GCSE, A-Level and University.
+The Queen’s College has a rich history in teaching and research in Modern Languages, and continues to be one of the best places to study Modern Languages in Oxford.
+The Translation Exchange’s work brings this reputation into classrooms across the country, and the Anthea Bell Prize continues to grow year on year.

 We are delighted to announce that this year the Anthea Bell Prize is expanding its offer to schools by introducing Russian into English translation as the Prize’s sixth strand.
 The teaching of Russian has been a major part of Oxford’s languages history, and the Beginner’s Russian degree continues to be a core undergraduate offering.
 Our hope is that the Prize’s uniquely accessible and inclusive structure will encourage more students to choose to study Russian, and particularly to apply to the Beginner’s undergraduate course in Oxford.
 Professor Polly Jones, Secretary, Oxford Slavonic sub-faculty, said: